deflect-ca/banjax/NOTES.md

-Banjax-next is one component extracted from our deflect-next system.
+Banjax is one component extracted from our deflect-next system.

 deflect-next repo:
   * python configuration generation and orchestration scripts